 Next, I use the estimated model to calculate what would have happened if clustered studies had instead reported unclustered standard errors.
 To do this, I make the simplifying assumption that unclustered standard errors are downward biased by a constant factor r.
-I then calibrate r such that the model prediction matches differences in key moments between the clustered and unclustered studies, assuming the same underlying distribution of latent (published and unpublished) studies.
-This gives $\hat{r} = 0.51$ , meaning that clustered standard errors tend to be around twice the size of unclustered standard errors.
+I then calibrate r such that the model prediction matches differences in key moments between the clustered and unclustered studies.5 This gives $\hat{r} = 0.59$, meaning that clustered standard errors tend to be around 70% larger than unclustered standard errors.

 Model estimates show that clustering led to large improvements in coverage.
-In the unclustered regime, the coverage probability of published confidence intervals was only 0.28.
-This implies severe mismeasurement in the calculation of confidence intervals prior to the adoption of clustering, with fewer than one in three published confidence intervals containing the true parameter value.
-By contrast, coverage increased to 0.70 in the clustered regime, a large improvement but still below nominal coverage of 0.95 due to publication bias.
+In the unclustered regime, the coverage probability of published confidence intervals was only 0.36.
+This implies severe mismeasurement in the calculation of confidence intervals prior to the adoption of clustering, with only around one in three published confidence intervals containing the true parameter value.
+By contrast, coverage doubled to 0.72 in the clustered regime, a dramatic improvement but still below nominal coverage of 0.95 due to publication bias.